AlexandrKhom/node-basics/README.md

-# Second lecture Demo
+# First lecture Demo

-This is a project for the second lecture (Node JS basics)
+This is a project for the first lecture (Node JS basics)

 It includes your home task.